intarchboard/proposed-program-resilience/README.md

 the exception.

 Expected outputs from the program could include:
-- drafting of suggested IAB statements,
+- Drafting of suggested IAB statements,
 - Internet-drafts and/or RFCs that explore the technical aspects of cases where resilience could be improved,
 - BoFs or IETF area meeting presentations on specific challenges to Internet